Cypress, Texas: Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Cypress has a humid subtropical climate, abbreviated "Cfa" on climate maps.

 Due to its close proximity to the gulf coast, Cypress is occasionally hit by landfalling tropical storms and hurricanes; the most significant storms to impact the area in recent history have been Hurricane Alicia in 1983, Hurricane Ike in 2008, and Hurricane Harvey in 2017.
 According to Risk Factor, for the next 30 years, Cypress has a minor risk of flooding, meaning that it is probable that flooding may impact the everyday life in the area.
 20% of all the properties in Cypress have a greater than 26% chance of being severely flooded over the next three decades.

 Demographics

 As of the 2020 US Census, there were approximately 200,839 people living in the two zip codes labeled as Cypress (77429 population 94,176 and 77433 population 106,663).
 There were 66,150 housing units.

-Average Household Income for Cypress, Texas, was $138,261; Median Household Income was $116,054.
+Average household income for Cypress was $138,261; median household income was $116,054.